 For example, if you are insulin resistant, being strict with keto will very likely help you with that, and while your carb limit might be lower at first, it might improve with time.

-Stress and physical activity are also major factors that will influence your carb limit on a day-to-day basis – being excessively stressed at work, not getting enough rest at night, dieting too aggressively will likely influence your carb limit negatively, i.e. will lower it.
+Stress and physical activity are also major factors that will influence your carb limit on a day-to-day basis – being excessively stressed at work, not getting enough rest at night, or dieting too aggressively will likely influence your carb limit negatively (by lowering it).

-Intense physical activity, on the other hand, might give you room for a few extra carbs, especially if you consume them strategically (f.e. right before or after your workout).
+Intense physical activity, on the other hand, might give you room for a few extra carbs, especially if you consume them strategically (for example, right before or after your workout).